 These are just some of the examples where the cognitive sensory and physical difficulties a person may experience has been taken into consideration for the design.

-Dementia: Understand Together a national awareness campaign led by the Health Service Executive in partnership with The Alzheimer’s Society of Ireland and Age Friendly Ireland recently conducted two inclusive design walkability audits from the perspective of a person with dementia taking the physical, cognitive and sensory difficulties a person may experience into consideration.
+Dementia: Understand Together a national dementia awareness campaign led by the Health Service Executive in partnership with The Alzheimer’s Society of Ireland and Age Friendly Ireland recently conducted two inclusive design walkability audits from the perspective of a person with dementia, taking the physical, cognitive and sensory difficulties a person may experience into consideration.
 These audits took place in a community and primary care centre and will inform best practice and a better understanding when designing for the public realm and health centres.

 The Alzheimer Society of Ireland CEO Pat McLoughlin said: “Dementia design provides an opportunity to adapt built environments in the same way that physical disability design has led to great innovation.